zhampel/cr-geomag-prop/README.md

 There are several available user options when running the simulation:

-- Start/pause the propagation using the `p` key or the spacebar
+- `p` key or spacebar: start/pause the propagation
-- Stop the rotation of the perspective using the `r` key
+- `r` key: start/stop the rotation of the perspective
-- Save the frames to png files using the `s` key
+- `s` key: save the frames to png files
-- Toggle between a textured Earth and a simple sphere using the `t` key
+- `t` key: toggle between a textured Earth and a simple sphere
-- Quit the simulation using the `q` or `Esc` key
+- `q` or `Esc` keys: quit the simulation

-A BASH script named `crprop/makemp4.sh` is provided to generate an mp4 movie if saved frames are present in the `frames` directory.
+A BASH script named `crprop/make_mp4.sh` is provided to generate an mp4 movie if saved frames are present in the `frames` directory.
 One must have ffmpeg installed on the system to make the movie.